isomerpages/enterprisesg-cpso/_suppliers/02-cpsr/d-registering-controlled-goods.md

 If the Consumer Product Safety Office deems the application is in order, a Letter of Approval (LOA) will be issued to the RS.

-You may refer to Chapter 9 and 10 of our information booklet [here] for more information on registering controlled goods.
+You may refer to Chapter 9 and 10 of our information booklet [here] and our [Resource page](/suppliers/cpsr/resources-and-faq) for more information on registering controlled goods.